top of page

 When appointing members to the Zoning Commission and BZA, priority should be given to candidates with backgrounds in construction, civil engineering, land use, or law.

 A significant and unforeseen use of township funds, went towards acquiring Freeman's Farm Park.
-While it is a nice property, this decision raises questions, regarding funding used for acquisition, no agreed to development plan, with citizen input, or specific budget for the park's operation and maintenance.
+While it is a nice property, this decision raises questions, regarding funding used for new acquisition, with no agreed to development plan, citizen input, or specific budget for the park's operation and maintenance.
 Existing parks, either remain undeveloped or require extensive upgrades, including new playground equipment and general upkeep.

 I support increasing safety patrols in parks and trails to deter unsafe behavior and vandalism.
-However, I am in opposition to allowing the sale or availability of alcohol at family-oriented, township-sponsored events in local parks.

 neighborhood1.JPG